hudua/azureml-databricks/azure-ml-pipelines/pytorch/set_up_guide.md

 Alternatively, one can uncomment the other download_data() method to download data as part of the Python script (instead of accessing a dataset to storage account on Azure).

 The script will train an image classification PyTorch model on fowl images of chickens and turkeys.
-Then save and register the model
+Then the model will be saved and registered to Azure ML as the central model registry.